By Ashok Prasad, Founder, Niyyam

 Step 2: Choose a Growth Fund (Mid or Flexi Cap)

-- This drives wealth creation
+This drives long-term wealth creation.

 Step 3: Add Stability (Debt or Hybrid)